SAP/abap-file-formats/file-formats/clas/format.md

 # File Format for Object Type CLAS

-The files correspond to the tabs in ABAP in Eclipse, enriched with metadata and translation relevant texts.
+The files correspond to the tabs in the ABAP Development Tools, enriched with metadata and translation relevant texts.
 Files with the ending `.abap` contain plain ABAP source code.
 The JSON schema for the class metadata file is provided [here](./clas.json).